brahimidboulkacem/java-poo-jws/README.md

 # Project Title: Activité Pratique N° 2- Web Service SOAP WSDL

-This is a project demonstrating Java POO with JWS (Java Web Services).
+This is a project demonstrating Java POO with SOAP (Java Web Services).
 Below you will find information on the project setup, requirements, and configuration steps.

 ## Requirements